yellowdog/python-examples/README.md

 `/var/opt/yellowdog/agent/data/workers/ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1`

-Where `ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1` is an ephemeral directory that is removed after the Task finishes (or fails) and any nominated outputs have been uploaded.
+Where `ydid_task_D0D0D0_68f5e5be-dc93-49eb-a824-1fcdb52f9195_1_1` is an ephemeral directory that is removed after the Task finishes (or fails) and any nominated Task outputs have been uploaded to the Object Store.

 Files that are downloaded by the Agent prior to Task execution are located as follows: